- Chart

 Volatility

-The ETF's historical volatility is generally higher than broad-market index ETFs due to its concentrated sector bets.
-Periods of sector rotation can lead to increased price swings.
+The ETF's volatility is expected to be higher than broad market index ETFs due to its active sector rotation strategy, which can involve concentrating capital in specific sectors.
+This can lead to greater price swings.

 Market Risk